kikoistheman/aviso-youtube-earning-bot/README.md

 3. Download and install [Google Chrome](https://www.google.com/chrome/).

 4. Download the matching version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and add it to your system PATH.
-5. change the username and password field in code

 ## Usage